Global observables in statistical mechanics: Introduction

 In this work we develop a $C^*$-algebraic framework to study the macroscopic behavior of statistical mechanical systems, providing a unified treatment of both commutative and non-commutative settings.
 This approach emphasizes the connection between quantum and classical systems and does not require the use of any particular representation.
-In the non-commutative setting, the resulting $C^*$-algebra naturally contains commutative $C^*-$ subalgebras generated by macroscopic averages, thereby providing a bridge between classical thermodynamics as a limit of quantum statistical mechanics.
-In the commutative case, it is proved that the ensuing $C^*-$algebra can be identified with the well-known algebra of \emph{$\sigma$-tail measurable functions}, underscoring the significance of this construction.
+In the non-commutative setting, the resulting $C^*$-algebra naturally contains commutative $C^*-$ subalgebras generated by macroscopic averages, thereby providing a bridge between classical thermodynamics as a limit of quantum statistical mechanics, confirming in particular the ideas described in \cite{Landsman_2017,Raggio}.